MwaiBanda/Momentum/MomentumSDK/README.md

 ## Architecture

-The project is architected w/ Clean Architecture, the SDK is architected w/ MVC & Usecases it contains all core business objects/logic.
+The project is architected using Clean Architecture, the SDK is architected using MVC & Usecases it contains all core business objects/logic.
 The apps are architected using MVVM.
-Each ViewModel depends on a controller(Interface/Protocol), and with the Dependency Injection upon creation of a ViewModel a concrete implementation is passed to ViewModel that conforms to the corresponding controller.
+Each ViewModel depends on a controller(Interface/Protocol), and with Dependency Injection upon creation of a ViewModel a concrete implementation is passed to ViewModel that conforms to the corresponding controller.
 ![momentumSDK (1)](https://user-images.githubusercontent.com/49708426/184941806-59b72cd4-1c26-412b-b7eb-1ae80fbc7dd7.png)